trongtintranhuynh/CallCenter-Dashbroad/README.md

 2.1 🚀 Description
 This project provides a structured analytics dashboard for monitoring employee call performance in customer support centers.
 It analyzes data including total calls, reached calls, average duration, successful deals, and deal values.

-The system is designed to visualize key performance indicators (KPIs) via interactive dashboards (in Excel or Power BI), making it easy for managers to evaluate individual and team performance.
+The system is designed to visualize key performance indicators (KPIs) via interactive dashboards (in Excel), making it easy for managers to evaluate individual and team performance.

 2.2 🛠️ Technologies Used
 - 📊 Microsoft Excel (Power Query, Power Pivot, Interactive Dashboards)